(Excerpt from teaching and training classes, used also in pastoral counseling and prison ministry)

-The Blue Marble is a photograph of Earth taken in 1972, by the crew of the Apollo 17 spacecraft (28,000 miles from Earth).
+“The Blue Marble” is a photograph of Earth taken in 1972, by the crew of the Apollo 17 spacecraft, 28,000 miles from Earth.
 It is one of the most reproduced images in history.
-Pastor Jacob Eppinga (1917-2008) kept a picture of the astronaut’s photo on his study wall to remind him of Christ’s loving creation and care for us on His planet.
+Pastor Jacob Eppinga (1917-2008) kept a picture of that photo on his study wall to remind him of Christ’s loving creation and care for us on His planet.
 The photo reminds me of Acts 17:24-28:

 The God who made the world and everything in it is the Lord of heaven and earth….He Himself gives everyone life and breath and everything else.
-From one man (Adam) He made all the nations, that they should inhabit the whole earth; and He marked out their appointed times in history and the boundaries of their lands.
+From one man (Adam) He made all the nations, that they should inhabit the whole earth.
+And He marked out their appointed times in history and the boundaries of their lands.
 God did this so that they would seek Him and perhaps reach out for Him and find Him, though He is not far from any one of us.
-‘For in Him we live and move and have our being….We are His offspring.’
+For in Him we live and move and have our being….We are His offspring.

-Pastor Eppinga rummaged through his boyhood toys and found Old Bluey, a glass marble that was nicked and chipped and resembled the astronaut’s photo.
+Pastor Eppinga rummaged through his boyhood toys and found “Old Bluey,” a glass marble that was nicked and chipped and resembled the astronaut’s photo.
 He began to carry the marble in his pocket.
 Soon Eppinga used Old Bluey to show and tell a children’s lesson at church.
 He reminded them how Jesus holds our world in His hands and never drops it.
 We lose and forget glass marbles, but Christ never misplaces us or fails to remember us.
-Eppinga taught how God’s perfect world is now chipped, damaged, decaying, flawed, and frustrated by human sin (Rom 8:18-22), but the Lord will return to renew it soon.
+Eppinga taught how God’s perfect world is now chipped, damaged, decaying, flawed, and frustrated by human sin (Rom 8:18-22), but the Lord will return soon to renew it.
 Christ says: “See, I will re-create new heavens and a new earth.
 The former things will not be remembered, nor will they come to mind.”
 (Isaiah 65:17) Revelation chapters 21-22 tell us more details.

 Christ is our God, our help in ages past, Our hope for years to come,

 Our shelter from the stormy blast, And our eternal home.